sunilbooks/SelfLearnJava/README.md

 SelfLearnJava
 =============

-Self Learn Java Book Examples
+This project contains example programs of SelfLearn Java book.

-This is Eclipse project that can be downloaded and imported in Eclipse Juno and above editor.
+This is a Eclipse project that can be downloaded and imported in Eclipse Juno and above editor.